Component 23 – 2

 “Unfortunately, we are months away from a final rule and the industry is unlikely to receive the clarity and confidence it needs to fully leverage the tax credits to break ground on clean energy construction projects until then,” said Brubeck.

 ABC is conducting a thorough review of the 129-page rulemaking and plans to address concerns with the proposed rule in formal comments due to the IRS/Treasury by Oct.
 29. ABC also encourages ABC members and stakeholders to participate in this rulemaking and comment on the proposed rule by Oct.
-29. ABC will survey its members on key aspects of the proposed rule to help inform these comments.
+30. ABC concluded a survey of its members on key aspects of the proposed rule on Oct.
+2, and will utilize this feedback to help inform ABC’s comments.

 In addition, ABC encourages ABC members and other contractors to connect with more than 400 government-registered apprenticeship programs offered by ABC chapters that can help contractors meet IRA apprenticeship requirements and win contracts for clean energy projects seeking the full IRA tax credits.